 The old fortified town of Kotor is on the UNESCO world heritage list.
-We’ve learned that this old town is one of the most well-preserved old towns in Europe and has survived many regimes and natural disasters.
-As you enter the town, you see a plaque with these words inscribed that describe the history and attitude of the town, it’s translation “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.
+We learned that this old town is one of the most well-preserved towns in Europe and has survived many regimes and natural disasters.
+As you enter the old town, you see a plaque with these words inscribed describing the history and attitude of the town.
+Translated version, “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.

-In our very first ” post” on Kotor, we posted many photos of the Bay of Kotor.
+In our very first ” post” on Kotor, we posted many photos of the Bay.
 The bay with its scenic views is located just outside the fortified walls of the old town.
 The range of mountains completely surrounds the bay and the old town.

-As you first arrive to the fortified walls of the town, the first thing that catches your eye is a small “billboard” which identifies the people who have recently passed away.
+When we first arrived at the fortified walls of the town, the first thing that caught our eye was a small “billboard” which identifies local people who have recently passed away.
 This is viewed many times a day by the local people passing through.

-Our airbnb apartment (reviewed at the end of this post) was located within the walls of the old town.
-The town’s fortified walls is more than 4 kilometers long.
+Our Airbnb apartment (reviewed at the end of this post) was located within the walls of the old town.
 In the photo below you can see a stone bridge leading up to the walls.
 At the entrance is a small stone archway.
-If you look closely, Bernard is standing there at the archway and will lead us inside the walls to the old town.
+If you look closely, Bernard is standing there at the archway and he will lead us inside the walls to the old town.

 Follow the “

-yellow red brick road” to what we’ve called home these past few weeks in Kotor.
+yellow red brick road” to the place we’ve called home these past few weeks here in Kotor.

 Home sweet home!

-On our first morning walk in the old town we encountered what you see in the photo below.
-Yes, your seeing right, “ladies leather undergarments” !
+On our first morning walk, we encountered what you see in the photo below.
+Yes, your seeing right, ladies’ leather undergarments!
 What are we in for? 🙃

 A cat is a man’s best friend in Kotor.